-Fracture of the greater tuberosity may occur as the result of either direct or indirect violence, such as fall upon the hand with arm extended.
-The displacement of the tuberosity may be upward, outward, and backward.
+Fracture of the greater tuberosity may occur as the result of either direct or indirect violence such as a fall upon the hand with arm extended.
+The displacement of the tuberosity may be upward, outward and backward.
 Early disability and swelling are prominent symptoms; crepitus may be absent.
-Pain is produced by local pressure.
-Taylor, of New York, asserts (Annals of Surgery, Jan., 1908) that in uncomplicated cases with moderate displacement recovery may be practically perfect without the use of splints, massage, or special movements, but on the whole the best result will be obtained by immobilization or abduction to a right angle with external rotation.
+Taylor, of New York, asserts (Annals of Surgery, Jan., 1908) that in uncomplicated cases with moderate displacement recovery may be practically perfect without the use of splints, massage or special movements.